LizardByte/Sunshine/docs/source/about/installation.rst

 CUDA is used for NVFBC capture.

-..
-Tip:: See `CUDA GPUS <https://developer.nvidia.com/cuda-gpus>`__ to cross reference Compute Capability to your GPU.
+.. tip:: See `CUDA GPUS <https://developer.nvidia.com/cuda-gpus>`__ to cross reference Compute Capability to your GPU.

 .. table::
    :widths: auto